This post may contain affiliate links which give me a small commission at no extra charge to you!

 While this is certainly understandable, here’s an easy solution…

-Make sure that you get the right swaddle and the right size!
-Find out more here.
+But, make sure that you get the right size!

 Mistake #5- Not Feeding Enough During the Day!